 Scholarship, Research & Creative Activities

 Wendi is a down-to-the-roots mathematician (aka lover of math), with a creative background in fine arts and figure skating.
-She has numerous publishing credits in the field of mathematics and mathematics education, ranging from elementary to undergraduate level, with special credentials as part of the writing team that reformed the mathematics curriculum for the Kingdom of Bhutan.
+She has numerous publishing credits in the field of mathematics and math education, from elementary to undergraduate level, with special credentials as part of the writing team that reformed the mathematics curriculum for the Kingdom of Bhutan.

-Wendi resides in a heritage building lauded for its creative yet authentic re-purposing, and spends summers on her vintage 1966 Chris Craft yacht.
+Wendi resides in a heritage condo building lauded for its creative yet authentic re-purposing, and spends summers on her vintage 1966 Chris Craft yacht.